Johns Hopkins Hospital - Charlotte R. Bloomberg Children’s Center

 - Design Honor Award, SARA National, 2012

 - Design Award Citation, Institutional Category Best of Healthcare Project Award of Merit, ENR News Record, Mid-Atlantic, 2012

 Art is a differentiating experience at the Sheikh Zayed Tower and The Charlotte R. Bloomberg Children's Center.
-Ensuring that patients are experiencing art throughout their entire stay, each of the 205 private patient rooms is curated with Mecho's ImageShades, printed with imagery of the Chesapeake Bay and the surrounding area.
+Ensuring that patients are experiencing art throughout their entire stay, each of the 205 private patient rooms is curated with Mecho's custom printed shade cloth with imagery of the Chesapeake Bay and the surrounding area.

 The importance of durability and cleaning were also prioritized.
 Shades were tested with a new system of hydrogen peroxide vapor that potentially could be used to disinfect rooms and protect against drug-resistant bacteria.